sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/cody_gateway.md

 All successful requests to Cody Gateway will count towards your rate limits.
 Unsuccesful requests are not counted as usage.

-In addition to the above, we also throttle concurrent requests to Cody Gateway per Sourcegraph Enterprise instance or Sourcegraph App user.
+In addition to the above, we may throttle concurrent requests to Cody Gateway per Sourcegraph Enterprise instance or Sourcegraph App user, to prevent excessive burst consumption.

 ## Privacy and security